TCN Strategies for Smoke-Free Air Policy Implementation

 Participants will be able to:

-Head, Tobacco Prevention and Control Branch, North Carolina Division of Public Health
+Tobacco Prevention and Control Manager, Washington State Department of Health

 This teleconference series is part of a Tobacco Control Network special project “TCN Strategies for Smoke-Free Air Policy Implementation” and is made possible through the support of the Centers for Disease Control and Prevention.